ABOUT ZOË WILSON

 Living in Hampshire with my husband and son, I spend as much time as possible sculpting in my lovely studio at Houghton Lodge Gardens.

 Over many years I have accumulated a broad range of skills all of which make up a unique dexterity for my craft.

 I find adding to those skills helps to keep me inspired and excited by what I do.
-I think the passion for creating is a very deeply rooted part of me and carving is my outlet for that.
-Carry on reading to find out what inspires me and more about my background and training or visit my Blog page to find out about life as a stone carver.
+I think the passion for creating is a very deeply rooted part of me and my sculpting and carving is my outlet for that.
+Carry on reading to find out what inspires me and more about my background and training or visit my blog page to find out about life as a stone carver.
 Alternatively visit my Exhibitions and Awards page to see where I’ve exhibited recently and to learn about upcoming opportunities.